 You can edit an existing policy, including changing the restricted times:

-In Software updates, select Update policies for iOS and then select the policy you want to edit.
+Select Devices > Update policies for iOS.
+Select the policy you want to edit.

 While viewing the policies Properties, select Edit for the policy page you want to modify.